AlbinFranzen/Machine-Learning-Portfolio/README.md

 ### Contact
 ------------------------------------------------------------------------------------------------------------------------------

-If you liked what you saw and would like to contact me then you can write an email to albinfranzen@hotmail.com.
+Feel free to contact me at albinfranzen@hotmail.com!